-Theoretically sophisticated comparative and interdisciplinary approaches are a hallmark of the PhD program at the University of Chicago.
+Theoretically sophisticated, comparative, and interdisciplinary approaches are a hallmark of the doctoral program at the University of Chicago.
 The Department of History offers a comprehensive range of fields of study.
-In addition, we strongly encourage students to take courses outside of History and to compose one of their three oral fields in a comparative discipline.
-A rich series of interdisciplinary workshops and special conferences bring together students and faculty from throughout the university for intellectual exchange.
+We strongly encourage students to take courses outside of History and to compose one of three oral fields in a comparative discipline.
+A rich series of interdisciplinary workshops and conferences bring together students and faculty from throughout the university for intellectual exchange.

-The department's distinguished faculty works in close concert with students in the graduate seminars, colloquia, and tutorials that form the core of advanced training at Chicago.
-It is here, in intense interaction with faculty and fellow students, that individual interests and the professional skills of the historian are honed.
-As in any history program, a student is expected to learn to read critically, to search out and analyze primary materials with skill, and to write with rigor.
-At Chicago we also expect students, through their own creativity, to produce work that significantly advances the frontiers of their chosen field.
+Our distinguished faculty works closely with students in graduate seminars, colloquia, and tutorials that form the core of advanced training at Chicago.
+As in any program, a student is expected to learn to read critically, to analyze primary sources skillfully, and to write rigorously.
+At Chicago we also expect students to produce work that significantly advances the frontiers of their field.